 Surrey cannot specify banding in an EHCP as this would be unlawful.

-Banding and special educational provision
+Banding and special educational provision (SEP)

-Banding and specification in the EHC plan
+Banding and specification in the EHCP

-Once the EHC plan is in place, the LA has to maintain it.
-If the EHC plan does not specify the special educational needs or provision then you might want to see if you can have changes made to the EHC plan: the annual review is a good way to do this.
+Once the EHCP is in place, Surrey must maintain it.
+If the EHCP does not specify the SEN or SEP then you might want to see if you can have changes made to the plan, an annual review is a good way to do this.